chisunku/CMPE283-assignment1/README.md

 - Work done by Ujwala Mote:
     - Configured VM on GCP.
     - Enabled nested virtualization
-    - configured MSR to support entry and exit controls by adding it into cmpe283-1.c file.
+    - configured MSR to support entry, exit and tertiary proc-based controls by adding it into cmpe283-1.c file.
 Referred SDM for the same
     - Added the cmpe283-1.c file and the make file into the kernel.
     - Printed the buffer output.
     - Generated the output file but using dmesg > output